External authentication for database access

-- Windows or macOS accounts and groups locally defined on the master machine
+Windows or macOS accounts and groups locally defined on the primary machine

 If you’re hosting FileMaker Pro database files with FileMaker Server, you can use your existing authentication server to control access to databases without having to manage an independent list of accounts in each FileMaker Pro database file.

 On the Administration > External Authentication tab, if you enable External Server Accounts under Database Sign In, the client access privileges are determined by the accounts defined in the hosted databases and by accounts that are defined on the primary machine or on an authentication server.
 Using FileMaker Pro, you specify in a database whether an account is authenticated using a FileMaker account or to an external authentication server.
 These are Active Directory accounts (Windows and Linux), Open Directory accounts (macOS), or OAuth identity provider accounts.

 Depending on the specific network configuration, an external authentication server on one platform can authenticate users on the other platform.
 In other words, a macOS user might be authenticated by Active Directory, or a Windows user might be authenticated by Open Directory in macOS Server.